Table of Contents

 Audacity Tools That Complement Noise Reduction

-If all you want to use to do is noise removal, then so be it.
-Noise removal should be more than enough to get your recordings to sound amazing.
+If you all want to use noise removal, then so be it.
+Noise removal should be more than enough to make your recordings sound amazing.
 Simply apply it and save the finished product to your computer.

 No matter what you do, noise removal will inevitably distort your audio.
 These distortions are a natural part of the process, but you can help overcome them through Audacity’s range of other tools.